-Receptors Potential Impacts from a diesel spill Floating and/or shoreline Entrained Dissolved Baleen whales that skim surface waters and the water column right whales) are more likely to be affected by surface hydro other whales that 'gulp' feed such as the humpback whale; are Toothed whales are also less susceptible to impacts owing to behaviour (Geraci and St. Aubin, 1985).
-Impact assessment to receptors within the EMBA ratened and migratory whales and dolphins, and potentially dugongs.
-The activity is being nigration and humpback whale migration and calving, therefore diesel may contact whales of diesel it is unlikely that significant numbers would be impacted.
-The absence of key nigratory species and rapid evaporation and dissipation of diesel means significant undertaken all year round and may overlap with blue whale migration during these life stages.
-However, given the rapid evaporation of dies Marine Reptiles Potential impacts from surface oil Potential impacts from dissolved and er from dissolved and entrained oil Marine turtles may be impacted by surface hydrocarbons through exposure during surface respiration, particularly where volatiles are being emitted in areas where fresher oil is weathering.
+Receptors Potential Impacts from a diesel spill Floating and/or shoreline Entrained Dissolved Baleen whales that skim surface waters and the water column (e.g. sright whales) are more likely to be affected by surface hydrocarbo other whales that 'gulp' feed such as the humpback whale; and Toothed whales are also less susceptible to impacts owing to gulp behaviour (Geraci and St. Aubin, 1985).
+Impact assessment to receptors within the RISK EMBA being undertaken all year round and may overlap with blue whale mig whales during these life stages.
+However, given the rapid evaporation nreatened and migratory whales and dolphins, and potentially dugongs.
+The activity is le migration and humpback whale migration and calving, therefore diesel may contact ration of diesel it is unlikely that significant numbers would be impacted.
+The absence ad migratory species and rapid evaporation and dissipation of diesel means significant Marine Reptiles Potential impacts from surface oil Potential impacts from dissolved and en trained oil Marine turtles may be impacted by surface hydrocarbons through exposure during surface respiration, particularly where volatiles are being emitted in areas where fresher oil is weathering.
 Surface respiration could lead to accidental ingestion of hydrocarbons or result in the coating of sensitive epidermal surfaces.
-Whilst turtle nesting beaches may be co turtles will always nest above the high t the beach profile should not come into dissolved oil may result in harm to inter damage to sensitive external features so respiratory processes if significant inhal surface ide mark and any diesel moving through contact with nests.
-Entrained and mal anatomy if ingested, irritation or uch as eyes and skin and damage to Impact assessment to receptors within the EMBA Threatened and migratory marine reptile species may occur within the region and in the unlikely event of a diesel spill occurring, individuals t The diesel spill EMBA overlaps with the BIAs for some turtle species ar surface and dissolved oil. raversing open water may come into cont act with water column or surface diesel.
+Whilst turtle nesting beaches may be conturtles will always nest above the high to the beach profile should not come into dissolved oil may result in harm to inter damage to sensitive external features surespiratory processes if significant inhal surface ide mark and any diesel moving through contact with nests.
+Entrained and nal anatomy if ingested, irritation or uch as eyes and skin and damage to Impact assessment to receptors within the RISK EMBA Threatened and migratory marine reptile species may occur within the diesel spill area RISK EMBA as turtles are widely dispersed at low densities across the region and in the unlikely event of a diesel spill occurring, individuals traversing open water may come into contact with water column or surface diesel.
+The diesel spill RISK EMBA overlaps with the BIAs for some turtle species and therefore there is the risk of contact with nesting turtles and hatchlings with surface and dissolved oil.